jiuck/memories/README.md

 * **Being able to create/edit/delete the home Form (Edit mode)**

 MVP2
+* Create git versioning infra
 * PWA
+* Locales
-* Being able to display a Complex Form
+* Being able to display/check a Complex Form (checks form)
 * Being able to create/edit/delete a Complex Form
 * Being able to create a notification Schedule with direct link to a Form